makspogonii - Fotolia

 - Sarbanes-Oxley Act

-All five of these are natively supported by EMC RSA Security Analytics, HP ArcSight ESM, LogRhythm Security Intelligence Platform and SolarWinds Log & Event Manager.
-McAfee ESM supports all five except ISO/IEC 27001/27002.
-Information on native support from the other studied SIEM systems was not available.
+RSA Security Analytics, HPE ArcSight ESM, LogRhythm Security Intelligence Platform, and SolarWinds Log & Event Manager natively support all six of these regulations.
+McAfee ESM supports five, with the exception of ISO/IEC 27001/27002.
+Information on native support from the other SIEM systems was not available.

 Determining the best SIEM system for you

-Each organization should perform its own evaluation, taking not only the information in this article into account, but also considering all other aspects of the SIEM that may be of importance to the organization.
-Because each SIEM implementation has to address a unique set of log sources and has to support different combinations of compliance reporting requirements, among other variations, the best SIEM system for one organization may not be suitable at all for another organization.
+Each organization should perform its own evaluation, taking not only the information in this article into account, but also considering all the other aspects of SIEM that may be of importance to the organization.
+Because each SIEM implementation has to perform log management using a unique set of sources and has to support different combinations of compliance reporting requirements, the best SIEM system for one organization may not be suitable for other organizations.